bertreb/pimatic-tado-reloaded/README.md

 - connected: If the thermostat is connected or not
 - presence : If the mobile device is away or at home (deviceId)
 ```
-Only temperatureRoom, humidityRoom and connected, are visible in the gui.
+TemperatureRoom, humidityRoom and connected are visible as value in the gui.
+Power (on/off), program (manual/auto) and presence (home/away) are visible as buttons in the Gui.
 All attributes are available as variable.

 ### The rules syntax